NC State Wolfpack men's basketball

 The NC State Wolfpack men's basketball team represents North Carolina State University in NCAA Division I men's basketball competition.
-N.C.
-State is one of the seven founding members of the Atlantic Coast Conference.

-Prior to joining the ACC in 1954, the Wolfpack was a member of the Southern Conference, where they won seven conference championships.
-As a member of the ACC, the Wolfpack has won ten conference championships, as well as two national championships in 1974 and 1983.
-State's unexpected 1983 title was one of the most memorable in NCAA history.
+NC State is one of the seven founding members of the Atlantic Coast Conference.
+Prior to joining the ACC in 1954, the Wolfpack were members of the Southern Conference, where they won seven conference championships.
+As a member of the ACC, the Wolfpack has won 11 conference championships, as well as two national championships in 1974 and 1983.

-Since 1999, the Pack has played most of its home games at PNC Arena, which is also where the NCAA championship trophies are kept.
+Since 1999, the Pack has played most of its home games at Lenovo Center, which is also where the NCAA championship trophies are kept.
 Prior to 1999, they played at Reynolds Coliseum.